theanshulcode/Anshul-Srivastava/README.md

 <br/>

--  3rd Year Undergrad majoring in Computer Science and Engineering with Specialization in Big Data Analytics.
+-  I am a Pre-Final Year Undergrad Student majoring in Computer Science and Engineering with Specialization in Big Data Analytics.
 -  Research Intern at The University of Queensland, Australia.
 -  Data Science Intern at The Neuro Labs.
 -  I’m currently working on Machine Learning, Artificial Intelligence and Deep Learning.